Latest

 |

-For goods subject to Section 301 or Section 232 tariffs, routing through a third country raises transshipment-circumvention questions and increases CBP scrutiny at the US port of entry.
+For goods subject to Section 301 or Section 232 tariffs, routing through a third country raises transshipment-circumvention questions and increases CBP scrutiny at the US port of entry — making EOR for restricted markets essential to ensure export declarations at each intermediate point are legally filed and fully defensible under CBP review.

 The real risk isn't the extra paperwork — it's the cost of getting it wrong, compounded across three jurisdictions.
 A classification error manageable on a direct route becomes a multi-jurisdictional dispute.
 For just-in-time supply chains, a two-day customs hold at an unplanned intermediate port can mean a production-line stoppage.